King Kong (1976 film): Plot

 Without any of the promised new oil, Wilson decides to transport Kong to America as a promotional gimmick for his company.
-When they finally reach New York City, Kong is put on display in a Beauty and the Beast farce, bound in chains with a large crown on his head.
-When Kong sees a group of reporters crowding around Dwan, hoping for interviews, the ape thinks it is an assault on Dwan and breaks free of his bonds and goes on a rampage throughout the city.
+When they finally reach NYC, Kong is put on display in a Beauty and the Beast farce, bound in chains with a large crown on his head.
+When Kong sees a group of reporters crowding around Dwan, hoping for interviews, the ape thinks it is an assault on Dwan, breaks free of his bonds, and goes on a rampage throughout the city.
 In the commotion, Wilson is killed when Kong steps on him.
 The ape also destroys an elevated train in his search for Dwan.
 Prescott and Dwan flee across the Queensboro Bridge to Manhattan while Kong pursues them.
-Prescott calls the military and in return for a promise that Kong will be captured unharmed, he tells them that Kong will climb the World Trade Center, which resembles a mountain on his native island.
-Kong locates Dwan and takes her; he begins to make his way to the World Trade Center, with Jack and the military in hot pursuit.
+While Dwan hides in a bar, Prescott calls the military and, in exchange for a promise that Kong will be captured unharmed, tells them that Kong will climb the WTC, which resembles a mountain on his native island.
+Kong, using his keen sense of smell, discovers Dwan and snatches her from the bar.
+He begins to make his way to the WTC, with Jack and the military in hot pursuit.

-In the climax, Kong climbs the South Tower of the World Trade Center.
+In the climax, Kong climbs the South Tower of the WTC.
 However, the military ignores Jack's plea and uses deadly force against Kong.
 After being attacked by Marines with flamethrowers while standing on the roof, Kong leaps across to the North Tower.
-There he is shot hundreds of times by military helicopters while Dwan futilely tries to stop them.
-The fatally injured Kong falls from the roof to the World Trade Center plaza.
+There, he is shot hundreds of times by military helicopters while Dwan futilely tries to stop them.
+The fatally injured Kong falls from the roof to the WTC plaza.
 As Dwan makes it to the ground, she watches as Kong dies from his injuries.
 A sea of photographers bombards the grieving and traumatized Dwan.
 The crowd is so big that Dwan cannot even get close to Jack.
 She stands still and is photographed relentlessly by reporters while Kong lies dead in a pool of blood and broken concrete.